 Can I use vehicle polish on my bike?

-Is a car rubbing machine necessary for polishing?
+Is a machine necessary for polishing?

 Should I wax or seal the car after polishing?

-How often should I polish my car in India?
+How often should I polish my car?